jtleider/censusdata/docs/rst/variables.rst

 Unfortunately, these do not include variable names, unlike the detailed table shells.

+*Note about annotation fields.* The Census has recently updated the API for the ACS 1- and 5-year estimates to include separate annotation fields for each variable.
+The main data variables (e.g., B01001_001E from the detailed tables) will now contain numeric data exclusively, while any text annotations providing notes about the data will be placed in annotation fields with names ending in 'A' (e.g., B01001_001EA).
+It is important to refer to the annotation fields for relevant notes about the data (e.g., if data are missing due to too few sample observations).

 --------------------------------------------------------------
 American Community Survey 1-Year Supplemental Estimates
 --------------------------------------------------------------